HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 If all possible states of a Bitcoin smart contract are known in advance, then all possible transactions can be created in advance as well, and pre-signed by the contract parties.

-Which transactions are valid depends on the logic of each address.
+Which transactions are valid depends on the script logic of each address.
 Bitcoin script logic typically consists of:

    - Relative or absolute time-locks
    - Required signatures